 The name “Metis” is derived from Greek mythology, where Metis was said to be the goddess of good counsel, advice, planning, and wisdom.

 Melissa Wright MA, LPC, RPT-S

 This is my 13th year at Metis.
 I have over 20 years experience as a Licensed Professional Counselor in the Kansas City area.
-I primarily specialize in working with children and teens, but do see some adults as well.
+I specialize in working with children and teens.
 The main reasons I currently see kids/teens are anxiety, depression, life transitions (big changes like divorce, grief and loss, family dynamics) and trauma.

 I am a registered play therapist – supervisor (RPT-S) trained through the Kansas City Play Therapy Institute.
 Play therapy is a unique approach to counseling that uses play and structured activities to target a child’s needs.

 I obtained my Master of Arts in counseling from Webster University and my Bachelor of Arts in psychology from the University of Missouri-Columbia.